- £553 per week

 Shower Room: Electric shower, basin, w.c.

-GARDEN AND PARKING: Parking for 1 car at the rear of the apartment.
+GARDEN AND PARKING: Parking for 1 small car at the rear of the apartment.
 32' Balcony along the front of the lounge and master bedroom overlooking the beach with uninterrupted far reaching views over the sea; patio furniture.
 Communal garden (shared by 5 flats in the building).